-4. Real Estate InvestmentReal estate is a good investment option for those who have abundant money in hand.
+Real estate is a good investment option for those who have sizable disposable income.
 It is an excellent option for long-term investment.
-The Real Estate Regulation and Development Act (RERA), which came into practice in 2016, has further boosted this market.
+The Real Estate Regulation and Development Act (RERA), which came into force in 2016, has further boosted the real estate market in India.
 The industry is well regulated with safety measures in place for buyers and sellers.
-The fast-paced development and urbanisation, the demand for real estate have witnessed a rise like never before.
-The availability of accessible home loans has removed the barriers to affordability and allows buyers to save a significant amount of income tax annually until the payment of the home loan.
+With fast-paced development and urbanisation, the demand for real estate has witnessed a rise like never before.
+The availability of accessible home loans at lower interest rates has removed the barriers to affordability.
+It also allows buyers to save a significant amount of income tax annually until the payment of the home loan.

 You may invest in stocks to achieve investment objectives only if it matches your risk appetite.
 It helps if you select the right stocks to maximise your returns over time.
 For instance, you could select stocks of companies that enjoy an economic moat.
 It is a competitive advantage a company enjoys over its competitors and peers which may translate into a higher market share.

 You must diversify your stock portfolio by investing in stocks across sectors and different industries.
 It helps if you invest in stocks through the systematic investment plan or SIP.
 It is a method where you invest fixed amounts regularly in the stocks of your choice.
 It helps you average out your purchase costs of stocks over time as you invest across all market levels.